A program of the U.S. Chamber of Commerce Foundation

 Since 2011, Hiring Our Heroes has helped hundreds of thousands of veterans and military spouses find meaningful employment through more than 1,100 job fairs in all 50 states, Puerto Rico, the District of Columbia, and on military installations overseas; a suite of free online career-based resources; and the Hiring 500,000 Heroes campaign.

-We look forward to connecting with you in 2021.
+We look forward to connecting with you in the near future.

 A Program of the U.S. Chamber of Commerce Foundation